heavenlyhash/presentable/PITCHME.md

 ---

-Feed it forward...
+Feed it forward to build something new...

-... or look backwards.
+... or find explanations for an input: look up a published `{formula,results}` tuple with matching hash.

 ---